slimphp/Slim-Website/docs/v4/cookbook/database-doctrine.md

 composer require doctrine/orm symfony/cache
 ```

-Note that on April 30th 2021 Doctrine officially deprecated `doctrine/cache` when it released version v2.0.0, which
-deleted all cache implementations from that library.
+Note that on April 30th 2021 Doctrine officially deprecated `doctrine/cache` when it released version v2.0.0, which deleted all cache implementations from that library.
 Since then they recommend using `symfony/cache` instead, a PSR-6 compliant implementation.
 You only need it if you want to cache Doctrine metadata in production but there's no downside to do it, so we'll show how to set it up.

-If you have not yet migrated to PHP8 or simply want to continue using traditional PHPDoc comments to annotate your entities you'll also need to import
-the `doctrine/annotations` package, which used to be a dependency of `doctrine/orm` but since 2.10.0 is optional:
+If you have not yet migrated to PHP8 or simply want to continue using traditional PHPDoc comments to annotate your entities you'll also need to import the `doctrine/annotations` package, which used to be a dependency of `doctrine/orm` but since 2.10.0 is optional:

 ```bash
 composer require doctrine/annotations
 ```

 ## Define your first Entity

 You can skip this step and use your actual Doctrine entities instead.
 The following is just an example.

-Note that it uses PHP8 attributes, convert them to PHPDoc annotations if you need to.
+Note that it uses PHP 8 attributes, convert them to PHPDoc annotations if you need to.

 <figure markdown="1">
 ```php